 Anna Manasco concentrates her practice on trial strategy and appeals in complex, multi-jurisdictional, and high-stakes litigation.
 She has represented clients in state and federal trial courts, the Alabama Supreme Court, the United States Supreme Court, various federal courts of appeal across the country, and arbitration.
 Anna leverages her appellate experience to identify key legal issues and develop litigation strategies specifically tailored to each client’s needs at all phases of a dispute.
 She frequently serves her clients in both the trial and appellate phases of litigation.
 In the trial phase of litigation, Anna handles dispositive motions, motions in limine, discovery disputes, privilege issues and evidentiary issues.
 She handles all aspects of the appeal phase, including opening and reply briefs, amicus briefs, mandamus petitions and appellate motions.

-Anna has handled a diverse range of matters, including cases in the areas of commercial litigation, regulatory litigation, contract disputes, environmental litigation, toxic tort litigation, securities law, products liability, professional liability, and class actions.
+Anna has handled a diverse range of matters, including cases in the areas of commercial litigation, regulatory litigation, contract disputes, construction, environmental litigation, toxic tort litigation, securities law, products liability, professional liability, and class actions.

 Anna has been recognized as a “Rising Star” by Mid-South Super Lawyers since 2014.
 She currently serves on the Executive Board of the American Bar Association's Council of Appellate Lawyers.
 As an associate, she argued in the Alabama Supreme Court at its October 2012 public session at Cumberland School of Law in Birmingham.
 Before joining Bradley, Anna clerked for Judge William H. Pryor Jr. on the United States Court of Appeals for the Eleventh Circuit.